 Domestic violence allegations can affect your freedom, family, rights, and future.
 If you are convicted of this serious criminal offense, you may face imprisonment in a county or state prison and heavy fines, probation, community service, and other penalties.
 The alleged victim may also request a restraining order against you, prohibiting you from contacting or coming within a certain distance of the victim and possibly your children.
 You may lose custody of your children, and your visitation rights may be revoked or suspended.

 Get information regarding penalties that may be imposed, what defenses may apply, the different types of related offenses, and how one of our domestic violence lawyers in Las Vegas can help by reading below:

 There are three primary grounds upon which a successful defense against domestic violence charges may be built.
 If you choose to enlist an experienced and knowledgeable Las Vegas domestic battery lawyer at De Castroverde Law Group, we can review your case to determine legal, evidentiary, and procedural defenses that may apply, as well as these three factors that may indicate false allegations:

 Although false accusations may be waged against an innocent party by a bitter or spiteful spouse, the defendant must be able to defend themselves against these charges adequately.
 A conviction of domestic abuse charges can bring lifelong consequences, including the stigma of being labeled a “batterer,” difficulty finding future employment, and possible loss of custody.

 Why should you involve an attorney to handle your domestic violence charges?
 Whether formal charges have been filed against you at this point, you will be in danger of harsh criminal penalties and other severe consequences if you are eventually found guilty of domestic violence.
 Nevada, like all states, has adopted aggressive, unrelenting tactics in investigating and prosecuting those accused of domestic abuse.
-A skilled Las Vegas criminal defense attorney may be your only line of defense against an altogether bleak future.
+A skilled Las Vegas criminal defense attorney may be your only defense against a bleak future.